The Arkansas Farm Family of the Year program has announced its 2025 District Farm Families of the Year.

 - Perry – Fred and Brandi Nutt, Bigelow

-- Phillips – Brian Chastain, Poplar Bluff
+- Phillips – Brian Chastain, Poplar Grove

 - Poinsett – Joe, Wade and Will Drace, Tyronza